timber-dev-society/tiimber/GET_STARTED.md

 Now if you restart your server, you certainly show lot of line when you call a page from your navigator.

-You can implement your own if you want, just take a quick look of FileLogger or SysLogger.
+You can implement your own logger if you want, for that, just take a quick look of FileLogger or SysLogger.

 ## Dynamize your views